Get tested regularly for prostate cancer in Skåne

 Seek treatment if you think you have prostate cancer

-For example, if any of these situations apply to you:
+Such as if any of the following apply to you:

-• You have difficulties urinating, or need to urinate more often.
+- You have difficulty peeing or need to pee more often.

-• You’ve found blood in your semen more than once during a period of three months.
+- You’ve found blood in your semen more than once in three months.

 If your relatives have had prostate cancer